Trump could offer trade lane to UK over ‘Brexit sympathy’, Democrat says

 New Jersey governor Phil Murphy, who knows Mr Trump personally, said he believed the Republican politician would have “sympathy” for the decision to leave the EU and show more leniency towards Britain than with Brussels or Nato.

-Speaking to journalists on a visit to London at the US Embassy, Mr Murphy said the the president-elect’s victory at the polls had been “very sobering”, with the loss of both the House and the Senate “particularly troubling” for Democrats.
+Speaking to journalists on a visit to London, Mr Murphy said the president-elect’s victory at the polls had been “very sobering”, with the potential loss of both the House and the Senate “particularly troubling” for Democrats.

 But he offered a more optimistic assessment of what a Trump presidency might mean for British exports.